JainFamilyInstitute/azure-connectors/README.md

 # azure-connectors
 Python connectors for passwordless login to Azure storage services (SQL, ADLSv2, blob, tables), suitable for local and containerized projects.

+## Disclaimer
+This library is under development and is primarily intended for internal use.
+No guarantees about stability or maintenance for other uses.
+Licensing GNU AGPLv3, feedback welcome.

 ## Overview
 For compatibility with Container Apps and Azure Functions, settings are passed as environment variables.
 For local development, create or extend a `.env` file in the project root.
 For deployment, ensure that the environment variables are set in the app.
 Example settings are in the `example_envs` folder.